Trivialism: Arguments against trivialism

 The consensus among the majority of philosophers is descriptively a denial of trivialism, termed as non-trivialism or anti-trivialism.
 This is due to it being unable to produce a sound argument through the principle of explosion and it being considered an absurdity (reductio ad absurdum).

 Aristotle

-Aristotle's law of noncontradiction and other arguments are considered to be against trivialism.
+Aristotle's defense of the law of noncontradiction is sometimes considered to be against trivialism.
 Luis Estrada-González in "Models of Possiblism and Trivialism" has interpreted Aristotle's Metaphysics Book IV as such: "A family of arguments between 1008a26 and 1007b12 of the form 'If trivialism is right, then X is the case, but if X is the case then all things are one.
 But it is impossible that all things are one, so trivialism is impossible.' ... these Aristotelian considerations are the seeds of virtually all subsequent suspicions against trivialism: Trivialism has to be rejected because it identifies what should not be identified, and is undesirable from a logical point of view because it identifies what is not identical, namely, truth and falsehood."

+This view however is contentious.
+Aristotle said the law of non-contradiction was indemonstrable; that trying to prove the law of non-contradiction shows "want of education."
+Others note for Aristotle the law of noncontradiction is a principle of metaphysics rather than one of logic.
+Aristotle notes his logic would still work even if the law of non contradiction were false.
+This seems to mean Aristotle's logic denies explosion and so is paraconsistent rather than classical.

+Avicenna's commentary on the Metaphysics similarly says the law of non-contradiction is indemonstrable; that it "and their like are among the things that do not require our elaboration."
+However, like Aristotle, he then seems to go on to give a demonstration against those who deny the law, albeit a facetious one: "he must be subjected to the conflagration of fire, since 'fire' and 'not fire' are one.
+Pain must be inflicted on him through beating, since 'pain' and 'no pain' are one.
+And he must be denied food and drink, since eating and drinking and the abstention from both are one [and the same]."